azdavis/azdavis.net/posts/en/spicy-rig.md

 desc: A delicious Italian-inspired recipe.
 ---

-An tasty recipe I've been making a lot lately is spicy rigatoni.
+A tasty recipe I've been making a lot lately is spicy rigatoni.
 My partner found this [Instagram post][insta] giving the recipe, and I figured I'd transcribe it into textual form here.

 ## Equipment